Adames, Bauers homer for Rays in 7-2 win over Angels

+Willy Adames made the most of his first day as Tampa Bay's regular shortstop.

-Rookie Willy Adames homered and drove in two runs on the day Tampa Bay gave him the regular shortstop job, leading the Rays to a 7-2 win over the Los Angeles Angels on Wednesday night.
+The rookie homered and drove in two runs to lead the Rays to a 7-2 win over the Los Angeles Angels on Wednesday night.

-Adames led off the Rays sixth with his fourth home run to make it 4-2.
+Tampa Bay designated slick fielding veteran shortstop Adeiny Hechavarria for assignment, clearing the way for Adames to start on a full-time basis.

+"I would say it helped me a little bit," said Adames, who went into the game on an 8-for-53 slump.
+"You never want one of your teammates to get DFA'd but it's part of the business.
+I hope he knows that he's going to get a job.
+He's one of the best shortstops in the game."

+"It had to have been somewhat awkward knowing that we've got this defender who we consider as very elite," Tampa Bay manager Kevin Cash said.
+"We feel like that situation now has opened up for Willy to go play and have some peace of mind while doing so."

-Jake Bauers added a two-run homer in the ninth for the Rays, his ninth of the season and third in three games.
+Jake Bauers added a two-run homer n the ninth for the Rays, his ninth of the season and third in three games.

 Starting pitcher Tyler Glasnow and left fielder Tommy Pham played in their first game for the Rays a day after being acquired on the interleague trade deadline.